Anna-cell/mimeco/doc/usage.rst

     model2 = cobra.io.read_sbml_model("resources/model2.xml")
     model2.solver = "cplex"

 The medium is an important parameter, it will define the metabolic environment of the organisms.
-Interaction will change depending on the available nutrients.
+The interaction will change depending on the available nutrients.

 .. code-block:: python

     medium = pd.read_csv("resources/Western_diet.csv", index_col = 0)

-It is also important to precise the level of constraint for influx of metabolites that are not described in medium.
+It is also important to precise the level of constraint for influx of metabolites that are not described in the medium.
-When ``undescribed_metabolites_constraint = "blocked"``, any exchange reaction for a metabolite that is not in medium will have its **lower bound set to 0**, preventing the metabolite to be made available in the medium if not from organism's secretion.
+When ``undescribed_metabolites_constraint = "blocked"``, any exchange reaction for a metabolite that is not in the medium will have its **lower bound set to 0**, preventing the metabolite to be made available in the medium if not from organism's secretion.
-When playing with various models and / or medium, it often prevents the models to have a non-null objective value.
+When playing with various models and / or medium, it often prevents the models from having a non-null objective value.

 ``undescribed_metabolites_constraint = "partially_constrained"`` sets the **lower_bound of undescribed metabolites to -1**, allowing a limited influx in the medium.
-Adequatly restraining important metabolites in medium creates limiting metabolites that will restrain organisms growth even with an imperfectly constrained medium.
+Adequately restraining important metabolites in a medium creates limiting metabolites that will restrain organisms' growth even with an imperfectly constrained medium.
 However, this can impact predicted metabolic pathways, including interactions between models.
 Ideally, the medium should be complete enough to enable the modeled organisms to grow in a "blocked" context.

+``undescribed_metabolites_constraint = "as_is"`` keeps the originally set bounds for undefined metabolites exchange reactions.

 :py:func:`interaction_score_and_type()` function takes two models and a medium as variables, and an ``undescribed_metabolites_constraint`` level: